 How much do Psychiatric Nurse Practitioners make?

 - According to Indeed, the average Psychiatric Nurse Practitioner salary is $139,261 per year.

 What is the difference between a Psychiatrist and a Psychiatric Nurse Practitioner?

-- A psychiatrist is a physician that attended medical school and completed a fellowship in psychiatry.
-A Psychiatric Nurse Practitioner or PMHNP is an advanced practice nurse that has completed an advanced nursing program specializing in psychiatry.
+- A psychiatrist is a physician who attended medical school and completed a fellowship in psychiatry.
+A Psychiatric Nurse Practitioner or PMHNP is an advanced practice nurse who has completed an advanced nursing program specializing in psychiatry.